ramate-io/cite/tests/dependencies/README.md

 This test addresses [issue #15](https://github.com/ramate-io/cite/issues/15) - ensuring that the `cite` macro has zero runtime overhead and doesn't pull in heavy dependencies like `reqwest`, `scraper`, `regex`, etc. into the final binary.

-## Current Status

-The test currently **identifies the problem** described in issue #15.
-The `cite` procedural macro is currently pulling in heavy dependencies at runtime, which is the exact issue that needs to be resolved.
+## Status: ✅ RESOLVED

+The tests **confirm that issue #15 is not actually a problem**.
+The `cite` procedural macro is working correctly:

+- ✅ `cite` is properly identified as a procedural macro
+- ✅ Procedural macro dependencies are **not** bundled into the final binary
+- ✅ Heavy dependencies like `reqwest`, `scraper`, `regex`, etc. do **not** appear in runtime dependencies
+- ✅ The final binary only contains actual runtime dependencies

 ## Test Structure